 Taking CBD for anxiety

 There are a number of different ways to take CBD and the most common and effective methods are either using under the tongue drops (sub-lingual) or using a vape pen (vaporising).
-These are the quickest methods of getting CBD into the bloodstream, as well as giving you good control over dosage.
+These are the quickest methods of getting CBD into the bloodstream.
+They also give you good control over dosage.

 It is recommended that if you haven’t taken CBD before, you start with a lower dose, which you then increase with time once you are comfortable.
 Scientists have found, however, that cannabis compounds such as CBD are biphasic.
 This means that their effectiveness can be described as bell-shaped.
 Small amounts of CBD will have the opposite effect to large doses.
 So, for example, large doses might sedate people, whereas small doses might stimulate.
 Dosage sizes vary depending on body size, type and individual factors, so your dosage needs to be tailor-made to you.